GS1400/MATRS/README.md

 This directory contains

-* the Matlab source code for Version 2 (Feb 20, 2024),
+* the Matlab source code for Version 3 (Sep 13, 2024),

 * a stand-alone driver "driver_stand_alone.m" for MATRS